Modules#

 ...,

--el Tower is a the middle centre Paris
+-el Tower is a in the heart of Paris